commaai/pandajs/README.md

 ```

 #### `Panda.pause()` -> `boolean`
 Pauses reading in messages from the active connection.
 Returns true only if the stream was not already paused.
-While paused messages will queue up on the Panda device, however this queue has a limited size so pausing may result in missed messages.
+While paused messages will queue up on the Panda device, this queue has a limited size, so pausing may result in missed messages.

 #### `Panda.unpause()` -> `boolean`
 Pauses reading in messages from the active connection.
 Returns true only if the stream was paused.